PsyTeachR/book-template/docs/index.md

 ## Updating an existing book

-Download the [psyTeachR Bookdown Course Template](files/book-template.zip), unzip it, and copy all the files to your existing project, overwriting any files.
+Download the [psyTeachR Bookdown Course Template](files/book-template.zip), unzip it, and copy the files to your existing project, overwriting any files (see the list below for exceptions).
 Check `_index_example.Rmd` for anything that might need to be updated in your existing `index.Rmd` file.

+Some files will have been customised for your book.
+Check if those files need updated, but don't overwrite them.

+* `_output.yml`: you will have customised the `config: before:` and `config: after:` sections for your book title
+* `_bookdown/yml`: you may have customised the `output_dir`
+* `include/header.html`: this contains info for Twitter sharing that you've probably customised
+* `include/footer.html`: you may have customised this footer, but it's usually blank

+## Updating webex

+Version 0.22 of bookdown caused a conflict with webex, which has been fixed in version 0.9.2, now on CRAN.
+After you update webex, you need to follow the procedure above to update the existing book.
+The files that specifically need to change are:

+* `_output.yml` (`df_print:` and `css:` lines)
+* `include/psyteachr.css` (replace)
+* `include/webex.css` (new)
+* `include/webex.js` (replace)